 In certain situations, you may exclude cancellation of debt income in whole or in part.
-For example, if you have cancellation of debt income on your principal residence, you may be able to exclude part or the entire amount canceled from your income.
+For example, if you have cancellation of debt income on your principal residence before January 1, 2014, you may be able to exclude part or the entire amount canceled from your income.
 For additional information, refer to Publication 4681 (PDF), Canceled Debts, Foreclosures, Repossessions, and Abandonments (For Individuals), Topic 431, and Form 982 (PDF), Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment).

 Page Last Reviewed or Updated: October 17, 2014